chenxingqiang/secret-learn/doc/computing/parallelism.rst

 Parallel NumPy and SciPy routines from numerical libraries ..........................................................

-jax-sklearn relies heavily on NumPy and SciPy, which internally call multi-threaded linear algebra routines (BLAS & LAPACK) implemented in libraries such as MKL, OpenBLAS or BLIS.
+secret-learn relies heavily on NumPy and SciPy, which internally call multi-threaded linear algebra routines (BLAS & LAPACK) implemented in libraries such as MKL, OpenBLAS or BLIS.